 But…they’ve seen the options, right?

-I have a variety of email templates – they’re all extremely simple and took mere minutes to drag-and-drop into place.
-And I did that once, when I first set up my account.
+I use a variety of email templates – they’re all extremely simple and took mere minutes to drag-and-drop into place.
+And I did that once when I first set up my account.
 It doesn’t need to be a whole big thing.